Diseases & Conditions

 Heel Pain

 Every mile a person walks puts 60 tons of stress on each foot.
 Feet can handle a heavy load, but too much stress pushes them over their limits.
-The result is often foot pain — the most common problem affecting the foot.
+The result is often heel pain — the most common problem affecting the foot.

 Anatomy